Margaret Olivia Slocum Sage

 Margaret Olivia Slocum Sage, known as Olivia Sage (September 8, 1828 – November 4, 1918), was an American philanthropist known for her contributions to education and progressive causes.
 In 1869 she became the second wife of industrialist Russell Sage.
 At his death in 1906, she inherited a fortune estimated at more than $63,000,000, to be used at her discretion.

 A former teacher, Sage strongly supported education, both with program and building grants to Syracuse and other universities.
 She established the Russell Sage Foundation in 1907 and founded Russell Sage College in 1916, as well as endowing programs for women.

+She was a close personal friend and mentor of Helen Miller Gould Shepard, another prominent philanthropist of the time.

 Early life and education

 Margaret Olivia Slocum, known as Olivia, was born in Syracuse, New York, to Margaret Pierson (née Jermain) and Joseph Slocum.
 After the Panic of 1837 and the decline of canal traffic following construction of railroads across the state, her father's businesses and warehouses began to fail.
 Despite her father's financial struggles, Olivia was educated in private schools and graduated in 1847 from the Troy Female Seminary (later called the Emma Willard School, a preparatory school).